How to Get a Certified Copy of Your Divorce Decree in Nevada

 Certified Copy vs. Plain Copy: Why It Matters

-A plain photocopy or a PDF printout of your decree is not accepted by the Social Security Administration, the Nevada DMV, passport agencies, or financial institutions for name changes or account updates.
+A plain photocopy or a PDF printout of your decree is not accepted by the Social Security Administration, the Nevada DMV, or passport agencies for name changes.
+Some financial institutions may also request a certified copy for account updates.
 A certified copy has been issued directly by the clerk of court with an official seal or stamp indicating it is a true and complete copy of the original on file.
 The clerk's certification is what makes agencies accept it as proof of your legal status.

 Some institutions — your bank, for example — may accept a plain copy for routine account changes.
 But do not assume.
 When in doubt, use a certified copy.
 The cost difference between certified and uncertified is small; the cost of being turned away is your time.